-- Include all information outlined in our open science and research transparency guidelines, guidelines for methodological reporting, and recommendations for statistical reporting in your manuscript or web appendix.
+- Include all required information outlined in our Research Method Transparency Guidelines and Reporting Requirements in your manuscript or web appendix.

 - Enter your data collection statement into the system during Step 6 of the submission process (do not include the data collection paragraph in the manuscript during the review process).

-- Enter a link to your data files and study materials or explain if you are requesting an exemption during Step 6 of the submission process.
+- Provide a link to your data files and study materials or explain if you are requesting an exemption during Step 6 of the submission process.